Object Pool Pattern - Performance Optimization

 Built-In Pool System

-Unity 2021 introduced UnityEngine.Pool.ObjectPool<T> - a production-ready pooling system!
+Unity includes UnityEngine.Pool.ObjectPool<T> - a production-ready pooling system!

 • βœ“ Type-Safe: Generic implementation